sajadtorkamani/traefik-testapp-1/README.md

 ## Getting started

-Ensure you've setup the jedi-traefik service from the [traefik](https://github.com/sajadtorkamani/jedi-traefik/tree/master) project.
+Ensure you've set up the `jedi-traefik` service from the [traefik](https://github.com/sajadtorkamani/jedi-traefik/tree/master) project.

 If you see the Traefik admin dashboard at http://localhost:8080, you should be setup.